 Get Your Down Payment Ready

 The next thing you should have ready before seeking to purchase a new home is your down payment.
-Most people assume that your down payment should ideally be 20% of the home’s price, but that is not always the case.
+Most people assume that your down payment should ideally be 20 percent of the home’s price, but that is not always the case.

-If you were attempting to get another type of mortgage, such as an FHA loan or a USDA loan, it is possible that you would only be required to have a down payment of anywhere from 0% to 10%.
+If you were attempting to get another type of mortgage, such as an FHA loan or a USDA loan, it is possible that you would only be required to have a down payment of anywhere from 0 to 10 percent.

-Keep in mind that the 20% is ideal for a regular 30-year loan.
-You can actually go as low as 3% in some cases.
-However, it is also possible that you would incur additional fees if you have less than 20%, so you will want to do your research and be sure to ask the mortgage lender plenty of questions about your different loan options.
-(Luckily, Wyndham charges way less in fees than the average lender).
+Keep in mind that the 20 percent is ideal for a regular 30-year mortgage loan.
+You can actually go as low as 3 percent in some cases.
+However, it is also possible that you would incur additional fees if you have less than 20 percent, so you will want to do your research and be sure to ask the mortgage lender plenty of questions about your different loan options.
+This brings us to the next steps to buying a house.

 Get a Mortgage Pre-approval

-Getting a mortgage pre-approval is an important first time home buyer step to take because it accomplishes two things: It gives you a good idea of how much house you can really afford, and it lets sellers know that you are serious about purchasing a new home.
+There is a lot that goes into learning how to buy a house, including understanding the mortgage loan process.
+Mortgage can be complicated, but getting a pre-approval is an important first-time homebuyer step to take because it accomplishes two things: It gives you a good idea of how much house you can really afford, and it lets sellers know you’ve taken one of the most important steps to buying a house and that you’re committed to making it happen.

-During this part of the home buying process, a mortgage lender will look at your credit score and finances and check your debt to income ratio.
+During this step of buying a house, a mortgage lender will look at your credit score and finances and check your debt-to-income ratio.

-A mortgage pre-approval does not definitely mean you get the mortgage, but it is the first step in determining whether you have a good chance of qualifying for a particular amount.
+A mortgage pre-approval does not guarantee that you will get the mortgage, but it is one of the preliminary steps to buying a house used to determine whether you have a good chance of qualifying for a particular amount.

-With Wyndham's automated pre-approval letters, you can generate a letter for specific properties you're looking at - while touring the house.
+With Wyndham Capital's automated pre-approval letters, you can generate a letter for specific properties you're looking at - while touring the house.

 Get a Real Estate Agent

+When buying a home for the first time, one of the most important pieces of advice we can give you is to work with a real estate agent you trust.
 If you don’t already have a real estate agent in mind, now is the time to look for one.
-You want to make sure you get an agent that will work for the buyer; they’ll work hard to find houses that meet your criteria, provide negotiation advice, and fill you in on a lot of other important things about the home buying process.
+You want to make sure you get an agent that will work for the buyer; they’ll work hard to find houses that meet your criteria, provide negotiation advice and fill you in on a lot of other important things about the home buying process.

 Look for Your Home

-Looking for your first home can be fun, but it can also be tedious if you are having trouble finding what you are looking.
+One of the most tedious steps to buying a home for the first time is actually finding one.
+Looking for your first home can be fun, but it can also be frustrating if you are having trouble finding what you are looking for.
 If you don’t find something right away, be patient, and maybe consider what features you can compromise on.
 Make a list of what you definitely want in a home and what you can do without if you have to.
+When showings come up for houses that meet your checklist, act quickly.
+Remember that other buyers are also looking for homes, so time is of the essence once you begin searching for a home to buy.

 Make an Offer